 It is hard to tell how far these new kinds of activism have reached beyond the circles of activists themselves.
 But they’re a start.
 In Pro I argued that we need to see abortion as a social good: it’s good for everyone if women have children intentionally, when they are best able to raise them while fulfilling their other plans and dreams, not because they happened to get pregnant at some random moment.
 I hoped that message would counteract the dominant one of abortion as moral failure and proof of social decay.
 For that to happen, though, we would need to see women as more valuable than fertilized eggs, embryos, and fetuses.
 These days, we seem farther from that than ever.

 Katha Pollitt is a poet, essayist, and Nation columnist.
 Her most recent book is Pro: Reclaiming Abortion Rights (Picador, 2014).

 This article is part of Dissent’s special issue of “Arguments on the Left.”
-To read its counterpart, by Dorothy Roberts, click here.
+To read more arguments in the issue, click here.